y1lichen/arashi-japanese-learning-app/README.md

 # arashi

-This is an flutter mobile application aims to imrove japanese pronunciation.
+This is an flutter mobile application aims to improve japanese pronunciation.